Ratcoder/WebMC/README.md

 <h2 align="center">The Web-Based Minecraft Bedrock Server Manager.</h2>

-<p>WebMC is a tool designed to make managing your own Minecraft Bedrock server easy.
-WebMC lets you manage your server through an easy to use web dashboard.
-That means no messing with terminals or configuration files, let WebMC do that for you.</p>
+<p>WebMC is a cross-platform (Windows and Linux) Minecraft Bedrock server manager.
+It makes running your own Minecraft server from home easy.
+It takes care of updates and backups, and it presents you with a web dashboard to manage your server from anywhere.</p>

 <h2>Features</h2>
 <ul>